tanzu-team/spring-application-advisor-educates-workshop/workshop/content/01-first-steps/index.md

 git --no-pager diff pom.xml
 ```

-But let's from now on use the related *Source Control view* of the Visual Stuio Code editor in the workshop environment.
+As an alternative, we can use the related *Source Control view* of the Visual Stuio Code editor in the workshop environment.
 ```editor:execute-command
 command: workbench.view.scm
 description: Open the "Source Control" view in editor